Stephen Hillier-Davies - Accredited CBT Psychotherapist & Clinical Supervisor

 Registered with the United Kingdom Council for Psychotherapy (UKCP).

-I work in adult forensic mental health within the NHS and also have a private practice at Guy's Hospital London and Kennington, Ashford, Kent, working within the private and corporate healthcare sectors.
+I currently have a practice at Harley Street London W1, Guy's Hospital, London SE1 and Kennington, Ashford, Kent TN25, working within the private and corporate healthcare sectors.

-I have worked for over 30 years with people experiencing various life and relationship problems, including complex mental health difficulties, both in the United Kingdom and in the USA.
+I have worked with people experiencing various life and relationship problems, including complex mental health difficulties, both in the United Kingdom and in the USA.

 Accredited register membership